-- Evaluated the reasonableness of forecast operating margin by comparing the forecasts to historical operating margins, internal communications to management and the Board of Directors and whether these assumptions were consistent with evidence obtained in other areas of the audit. - With the assistance of internal valuation group we evaluated the reasonableness of the discount rate by developing a range of independent estimates and comparing those to the discount rate selected by management. - Assessed management's estimate of the recoverable amount by comparing management's implied valuation multiple to market multiples for comparable entities.
+- Evaluated the reasonableness of forecast operating margin by comparing the forecasts to historical operating margins, internal communications to management and the Board of Directors and whether these assumptions were consistent with evidence obtained in other areas of the audit. - With the assistance of internal valuation group we evaluated the reasonableness of the discount rate by developing a range of independent estimates and comparing those to the discount rate selected by management. - With the assistance of external valuation expert we evaluated the reasonableness of the management's calculation of the fair value of fixed assets related to the Canadian CGU. - Assessed management's estimate of the recoverable amount by comparing management's implied valuation multiple to market multiples for comparable entities.